AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         sub_topic: Express Basics - Module 5
         publish_date: 2025-09-15
         description: >
-          What is Express.js and why it's the most popular minimal and flexible web framework for Nodejs.
+          What is Express.js and why it's the most popular minimal and flexible web framework for NodeJs.
 Overview of routing, middleware, request/response lifecycle, and folder structure for small-to-medium apps.
         topics:
           - nodejs
           - express